 Except as may be provided by these Rules or by law, questions of order, the methods of organization and the conduct of business of the Board shall be governed by The Standard Code of Parliamentary Procedure (formerly known as Sturgis Standard Code of Parliamentary Procedure) in all cases for which they are applicable.
-These rules shall also apply to boards and committees created by the Board which have quasi-judicial or legislative authority.
+These Rules shall also apply to boards and committees created by the Board which have quasi-judicial or legislative authority, except to the extent that such board or committee has an inconsistent ordinance or resolution adopted by the Board of County Commissioners.
 When applied to these lower boards or committees, the term "Board of County Commissioners," "Board," or "Chair" shall equally refer to the lower boards or committees and their respective chair persons.